 Lockdown 2020 enabled Jody the time to virtually meet with both Kaat Zoontjens of Women Connected (community arts network) and Elly Goodman of Glasgow Citizens Theatre (whose image is above), who have both put on their own Silent Heroines Discos, to discuss bringing the concept to Bristol.
 With Rosalie as mentor, and support from acta, Jody developed a full project proposal and sent off her first ever bid to the Arts Council.

-Then in January 2021, Jody received news that her bid had secured funding, and Silent Heroines Disco Lockleaze was going ahead; the devising process is ready to start immediately, despite lockdown restrictions; and the performance date has been set as Saturday 18th September, at Stoke Park School in Lockleaze.
-With an all-female cast of acta community performers will be gathered from a diverse range of different groups; it will feature untold stories of underrepresented women: our heroines.
+Then in January 2021, Jody received news that her bid had secured funding, and Silent Heroines Disco Lockleaze was going ahead.
+The devising process started immediately, despite lockdown restrictions; and the performance date has been set as Saturday 18th September, at Stoke Park School in Lockleaze.
+With an all-female cast of acta community performers gathered from a diverse range of different groups; it will feature untold stories of underrepresented women: our heroines.